 Since Indonesia is a Muslim country, for women planning to swim, it’s wise to wear a shirt and pants over your bathing suit for modesty reasons.
 Full body cover-ups are available for sale at the gift shop.

-Take a batik course
+Take a batik course to learn about traditional Indonesian culture

 Another one of our favorite things to do in Yogyakarta is to take a batik course.
 Batik is such an integral part of Indonesian culture.
 And although the art form didn’t originate from Indonesia, the country has refined the process so much that Indonesian batik has its own unique and distinctive look.